 Сonnected Сars Software Development and Security Solutions

-According to a recent study, while there is a lot of interest in flexible and wearable tech, connected cars are the favourite in customers interests for 2015.
+According to a recent study, while there is a lot of interest in flexible and wearable tech, connected cars are the favorite in customers interests for 2015.
 In fact, more than half of respondents would like to see electric vehicles in common use soon.
 About 61 percent either own or plan to have a smart car.

 But customer’s demands come with their own Pros and Cons.
 Some of the potential problems can be solved easily, but other obstacles are stumbling blocks that prevent the average customer from buying a connected vehicle right now.

 Of course, the common problems between both IoT devices and Connected cars are security issues.
-The best way to minimize security risks for designers and architects to build connected cars security solutions into their Connected Cars systems as a core design requirements outlined.
+The best way to minimize security risks for designers and architects to build connected cars security solutions into their Connected Cars systems as a core design requirement outlined.
 Connected Car systems should above all things include new security capabilities that prevent potential hackers from analyzing Connected Cars’ software.
 The other features setting up the future of connected cars and IoT are providing security software a continuous modification detection capability and safe networks technology design.

 For more information about how we can help with connected cars software development that is right for you, contact our experts at email@example.com.